primitivefinance/rmm-core/README.md

 All audits are located in the audits/ folder.

+The core contracts are audited by three teams: Chainsecurity, ABDK Consulting, Sherlock, and Dedaub.

 # Deployed Addresses

 The deployed contract addresses for all of Primitive are located here: [Contract Database](https://www.notion.so/primitivefi/dc3b883ff9d94044b6738701b2826f7a?v=9e56507d430d4f4fb1939242cfb23736)